-American painter Alex Katz has twenty small paintings in the ARTIST ROOMS collection which span his career.
+American painter Alex Katz has twenty-seven small paintings in the ARTIST ROOMS collection which span his career.
 He began working in New York in the 1950s, focusing on representational subjects at a time when Abstract Expressionism was in favour.
-This set him apart from the avant-garde mainstream, but brought him public recognition in the 1980s when many young artists began to work in related ways.
+This set him apart from the avant-garde, but brought him public recognition in the 1980s when many young artists began to work figuratively.

 Katz’s scale increased dramatically in the 1960s and he is now well known for the stylized portraits of this period.
 Their high octane drama creates parallels with the aesthetics of film and advertising, making them valid precursors to Pop Art.
 He has also explored numerous other subjects which can be seen in this collection, including landscapes, seascapes, interiors and flowers.